 There are many supporters of testing.
 And there are also many people who believe that high-stakes exams that attempt to assess all students’ knowledge and abilities against a single standard are just unfair.
 The disputes went on for years.
 But, now, we might be at the edge of reform.

 During the pandemic and lockdown, many countries across the globe have agreed that conducting standardized testing in the Covid-19 scenery was unfair.
 Schools have postponed or even canceled exams.
 This drew more attention to the role of standardized testing and made many schools reconsider their policies concerning high-stakes exams.
 We believe this might be one more thing that will shape education in the post-Covid world.

 3. Online Tools for Better Learning Experience

 In today’s world, we have plenty of tools that can simplify the learning process and even make it more productive and engaging than ever.
 Although this has long been known, the majority of education facilities still haven’t adopted technology for the classroom.
 Not until Covid-19 struck.

-The pandemic and remote education have made us start looking for online tools that could make learning experiences better.
+The pandemic and Education PC market have made us start looking for online tools that could make learning experiences better.
 We found them, integrated these tools into our classrooms, and saw the benefits.
 This is one more trend that has the potential to stay with us in the long-term perspective.

 4. Proactive Communication